-Click on the ‘+’ next to the service to read more about the offering.
+Click on the ‘+’ next to the service to read more about the service.

 Dan Wyand, PT & Associates offers aquatic therapy services in the pool provided by NVRH, located at Northern Physical Therapy in Lyndonville, VT.
 Aquatic therapy is performed under the direction of a physical therapist or physical therapist assistant from our clinics.